Escape

 Personally I felt this website was really well made.
 It is very user friendly and easy to use.

 Although when you search for flights to a particular city after choosing a specific date you don't get to see the cheapest options for other close by dates in the calender.
 Most of the other flight ticket booking site do provide this option and in my personal opinion that's a very important feature which this site misses.
+Other than that this site did a great job in achieving clarity which is one of the most important factors in visualizing anything.